Agave Nectar and Acne: Why This Sweetener Is The Unhealthiest Superfood Ever

 You can still buy miel de agave for approximately $20 in shops like Whole Foods, and in Mexico, they turn agave nectar sap into a reasonably acne-friendly beer called pulque

 …but almost all agave nectar found in American supermarkets is so processed that it’s unrecognisable.
-According to manufacturers, agave nectar is transferred into the bottle directly from the succulent leaves.
-In reality, most agave nectar isn’t made from the sap at all, but rather the giant, pineapple-like root bulb called the piña.
+In reality, most bottles aren’t made from the sap at all, but rather the giant, pineapple-like root bulb called the piña.

 This piña is rich in a form of starchy carbohydrate called inulin, which consists of chains of fructose molecules.
 What happens next transforms a once healthy product dramatically: